 Alien planet stories can also be portal fantasies.

 Blue Prometheus is a portal-quest fantasy, starting in the normal world of London, and then transporting you to a distant planet.

 I also like intrusion fantasies—fantasies where something forces or finds its way from another world into our familiar, everyday world.

-Immersive and liminal fantasies are not something I do.
-For me, immersive fantasy takes out the mystery, which is the intention—although I sometimes read liminal fantasy, usually in the form of short stories.
+This is not something I do.
+For me, it takes out the mystery, which is the intention of this type of writing.

-Finally, a third way of looking at types of fantasy.
+Finally, a third perspective on types of fantasy...

 Another way of looking at fantasy stories is through the subgenre.

 Although I’ll try most things, I keep returning to the following subgenres: